LIS501/syllabi/md/spring17assignments.md

 completed in order to pass this class.
 Late or incomplete assignments will not be given full credit unless the student has contacted the instructor prior to the due date of the assignment (or in the case of emergencies, as soon as practicable).
-There will be three main assignments, and fifteen lab exercises.
 The weighting of each assignment in the final grade is noted below.

-**Graded Assignments** (55 points)
+**Graded Written Assignments** (67 points total)

 1. Collections Assessment - 15 points - due A1DUE.
 2. Use and Users - 15 points - due A2DUE
 3. Final Project - 25 points (5 for presentation, 10 for 2-page essay, 10 for bibliography)

-**Reading Response** (12 points: 4 worth 3 points each)

-You are responsible for writing brief two paragraph (300-400 words) reading responses for *four* class sessions.
-Post to the forum set up for the week’s discussion by 11 pm on the day following the class meeting for that week.
-See [below](#ReadingResponse) for details.

-**Participation** (3 points)

-**Discussion Leading** (3 points)

-Groups of 2-3 sign up to lead discussion on one topic.
-Start discussion with a question.

-**Ungraded Assignments** (5 points)

-- Week 1: On the introduction forum, post a brief introduction
-  including: your experience in the iSchool and your motivation for pursuing this degree.

-- Class 1.2: Complete sign up for Assignment 1
-  topics on the wiki set up for this purpose.
-(3 points)

-- Database design (LibraryThing)

-**Assignment 3 Milestones** (7 points)
+4. 4 Reading Responses - 12 points total (3 points each) - due by 11 PM on the day following the class meeting they are discussed.

+**Graded Participation Assignments** (7 points total)

+1. Lead 1 in-class discussion of the readings - 3 points - Sign up for 1 topic, groups of 1-3 students.
+2. Overall participation - 4 points - Written & oral participation in class

+**Ungraded Milestones (towards the Final Project)** (8 points total)

+These are ungraded; submit materials by 11PM on the deadline for full credit.

 1. Research question (1 paragraph) - due M1DUE
 2. Research reflection plan - due M2DUE